-Patients who think they can benefit from using convex ostomy products should consult their ostomy nurse, who will do a physical stoma and abdominal examination.
-The nurse will be interested in the physical appearance of the stoma, if any scars, the condition of the peristomal skin, and the influence of abdominal folds and contours, if any.
-It is only after such an examination that the health professional will be able to advise the patient accordingly.
+Patients should consult their ostomy nurse if they can benefit from using convex ostomy products, and have a physical stoma and abdominal examination.
+The nurse will check the physical appearance of the stoma, including scars, peristomal skin problems, and the influence of abdominal folds and contours, if any.
+After examination, the health professional will be able to advise the patient accordingly.

 How Convex Ostomy Skin Barriers work

 The protruding peristomal convex curvature forces the stoma out.
-The curvature also creates a more secure adhesive that conforms to the peristomal skin.
-This mechanism offers superior results in the management of complicated stoma than the standard flat barriers would give.
+The curvature also creates a secure adhesive that conforms to the peristomal skin.
+This mechanism offers superior results to manage complicated stoma, in comparison to the standard flat barriers.

 Convex Ostomy wafers can be part of:

-- One-piece ostomy systems: the ostomy pouch and the flange cannot be separated.
+- One-piece ostomy systems: the ostomy pouch and the flange cannot split.

 - Two-piece ostomy systems: the flange and the pouch are separable.
-This way, you may change the pouches without needing to remove the skin barrier.
+You can change the pouches without removing the skin barrier.

 - Non-fixed convex flanges.
-These are made with plastic rings, which are fixed to standard flat flanges.
+Made with plastic rings, these arefixed to standard flat flanges.
 The attachment creates a convex appearance, which is usually not as deep as in fixed convex flanges.
-However, non-fixed convex flanges tend to be soft and more malleable, adapting to the body’s contours easily.
+However, non-fixed convex flanges are soft and more malleable, easily adapting to the body’s contours.

 Indications for ostomy convex products

-In general, convex products are used in cases where a flat flange would not be effective in preventing stomal discharge and leakage.
+Convex products are useful in cases where a flat flange would not prevent stomal discharge and leakage.
 Six common situations include:

 - Flat or introverted stomas